-In 2017, Newcrest became a member of the International Council on Mining and Metals (ICMM).
+In 2017, Newcrest became a member of the ICMM.
 The ICMM brings together the world's leading mining and metals companies and associations to address core sustainable development opportunities and challenges faced by the industry.
 Members are committed to implementing the practices of the ICMM Sustainable Development Framework, including the Mining Principles, Position Statements and Performance Expectations.

-In 2019, the World Gold Council (WGC) launched its Responsible Gold Mining Principles, an overarching framework that sets out clear expectations for consumers, investors and the downstream gold supply chain, as to what constitutes responsible gold mining.
-As a member of the WGC, Newcrest supports the Responsible Gold Mining Principles and is progressing towards implementing them to align with our commitment to improving sustainability across the business.
+In 2019, the WGC launched its Responsible Gold Mining Principles, an overarching framework that sets out clear expectations for consumers, investors and the downstream gold supply chain, as to what constitutes responsible gold mining.
+As a member of the WGC, Newcrest supports the Responsible Gold Mining Principles and is progressing towards implementing them.

-In 2021, Newcrest initiated a consultation process and conducted an assessment of Newcrest's operating sites and the group's alignment of our existing policies and practices with the ICMM's Performance Expectations and the WGC's Responsible Gold Mining Principles.
+In 2021, Newcrest conducted an assessment of Newcrest's operating sites and the group's alignment of our existing policies and practices with ICMM's Performance Expectations and WGC's Responsible Gold Mining Principles.
+In FY22 the assessment was independently assured and the Company plans on publishing the independent assurance report in the 2022 Sustainability Report.

-Newcrest is also a member of the Minerals Council of Australia (MCA), and in May 2005, became a signatory to 'Enduring Value' - the Australian Mining Industry Framework for Sustainable Development, that is based on the ICCM Principles.
+Newcrest is also a member of the MCA, and in May 2005, became a signatory to 'Enduring Value' - the Australian Mining Industry Framework for Sustainable Development, that is based on the ICCM Principles.
 In 2021, the MCA formally adopted 'Towards Sustainable Mining' (TSM) an accountability framework which helps minerals companies evaluate, manage and communicate their sustainability performance.
-Newcrest is committed to this framework and will be fully compliant with TSM by 2025.
+In FY22, Newcrest participated in the consultation process for the implementation of the TSM and is considering a pathway for compliance by 2025.